-Many migraine medications are most dangerous in the first trimester, a time when a woman can be pregnant without knowing.
-So, if you suffer from migraines and you’re planning to have a baby, you might also want to consider tapering off your migraine preventers before your pregnancy begins.
+Many migraine medications are most dangerous in the first trimester.
+This is a time when a woman can be pregnant without knowing.
+So, if you suffer from migraines it is important to plan ahead.
+When you’re planning to have a baby, consider ways to taper off your migraine preventers before your pregnancy begins.

-Non-drug treatment options are considered safer during pregnancy and can be started before the pregnancy.
+Non-drug treatment options are considered safer during pregnancy.
+These can be started before the pregnancy.
 It is a good idea to get started early since some may take a few weeks or months to establish their benefits.

 Avoid the number one migraine trigger